lomorage/homepage/content/external-access.md

 ```

 <script id="asciicast-265358" src="https://asciinema.org/a/265358.js" async></script>

-#### 4. Config tunnel service on Lomorage APP
+### 4. Config tunnel service on Lomorage APP

-Open Lomorage APP on the phone, and in the settings tab, fill the tunnel service host and port, the host is like "allice.localtunnel.me", and the port is "443".
+Open Lomorage APP on the phone, and in the settings tab, fill the tunnel service host, the host is like "allice.localtunnel.me".

 ## ngrok